100% Locally Owned, Independent and Free

 Sunny Side Up will take over the Palmview theme park on April 4, with more than 20 artists performing across three stages.

-Organiser Jordan Small, who operates the Wreck Room in the Aussie World precinct and has previously worked with global superstars including Snoop Dogg, said the event would transform the theme park into an immersive festival space.
+Organiser Jordan Small, who started the Wreck Room in the Aussie World precinct and has previously worked with global superstars including Snoop Dogg, said the event would transform the theme park into an immersive festival space.

 “Its a large-scale venue with the infrastructure and team ready to host a large-scale event,” he said.